ESA-APEx/apex_documentation/propagation/usecases.md

 ### Examples

-* The project has created an EO data processing pipeline for generating a new air quality index and wants to encapsulate it in a UDP or OGC Application Package to facilitate easy execution by stakeholders and integration into a dashboard.
+* The project has created an EO data processing pipeline for generating a new air quality index and wants to encapsulate it in an openEO UDP or OGC Application Package to facilitate easy execution by stakeholders and integration into a dashboard.

 ### Solution